 BOBBY BISCUIT (b c Scat Daddy – Poupee Flash)

-Form: 4– Trainer: Simon Dow Owner: Robert Moss and Christopher Brennan
+Form: 4– Trainer: Simon Dow Owner: Robert Moss and Damien Brennan

 110,000gns first foal of a 1m 1f 3yo Listed winner who made his debut outing in a 7f novice contest at Kempton last September (20/1 chance), racing in touch in midfield and pushed along over two furlongs out, making steady but sustained progress from over a furlong out to come home in fourth behind Symbolization (beaten 7 lengths).
 This colt had a few subsequent winners around him that day, shaping with a good deal of promise himself, never too far away and sticking on in pleasing fashion inside the final furlong for nothing more than hands-and-heels riding.
 His small but very capable stable’s youngsters often improve considerably for a run, so that this son of Scat Daddy offered as much as he did first time out in a useful event augurs well; ought to find 1m well within his compass.